mkurath/Github-Editor-New-Repository/docs/class2/module1/lab1.rst

-Lab 1.1: Deploy a BYOL BIG-IP in azure with 3 NIC’s
+Lab 1.1: Deploy a BYOL BIG-IP in Azure with 3 NIC’s
 ===================================================